Lecture 13.1

 Discussion

-- Was Trump’s support more due to a reaction to neolibarlism or to immigration?
+- Was Trump’s support more due to a reaction to neoliberalism, immigration or both?

 - Why was Bernie Sanders, who focused on inequality and the one percent, ultimately less successful than Trump as a presidential candidate?